Let’s get a decade or two years back in time. It was an era where people had limited access to technology and the internet.

 Though most development firms and QA service providers are leaning on AI and ML solutions, leveraging the true potential of automation with AI and ML needs a more strategic approach.

-Nevertheless, AI and ML are the future of digital landscape and therefore companies that are reluctant or uninformed of implementing these techniques into their test process are likely to fall back on quality of operations and services.
+Nevertheless, Artificial intelligence and Machine Learning in test automation are the future of the digital landscape and therefore companies that are reluctant or uninformed of implementing these techniques into their test process are likely to fall back on the quality of operations and services.

 Reach our experts at BugRaptors, a leading name in software testing and quality assurance that can help you get over all the QA inefficiencies and help you walk towards an intelligent tech landscape.